 Grant, Ingram, and Trumbull aren’t the only Auburn agents in the fight for an Auburn plate in Florida.

 Rep. Jayer Williamson (R), the newest Auburn Caucus member, was elected to the House last year and sits on the Transportation & Tourism Appropriations Subcommittee as well as the Government Accountability Committee, the bill’s final, upcoming House stop on the long road to legality.
-Williamson is a lifelong Auburn fan and attended AU for a year.
+Williamson is a lifelong Auburn fan and attended Auburn for a year.
 His mother was the house mother for Auburn’s Beta Theta Pi chapter when Grant lived there.
 She still is.

 Advocating for the Auburn plate in the Senate is Sen. Keith Perry of Gainesville, a noted Florida fan… but a husband to a former Auburn gymnast, Amy Cekander Perry.